 Your periosteal elevators are workhorses in countless procedures, from routine extractions to complex implant placements.
 Like any high-precision tool, they require proper care to maintain their effectiveness and ensure patient safety.
 Investing in quality instruments from collections like SurgiMac’s Pro Series is the first step, but consistent maintenance is what guarantees their longevity and performance.
 Proper care not only protects your investment but also ensures your instruments are always ready for the next procedure, free from contamination and functioning exactly as intended.
 Following a simple but consistent routine for cleaning, sharpening, and storage will keep your elevators in optimal condition, procedure after procedure.
 Let’s walk through the key steps to extend the life of these critical instruments and uphold the highest standards of clinical care in your practice.

-Following Cleaning and Sterilization Protocols
+Step-by-Step Cleaning and Sterilization Protocols

 Proper instrument care starts the moment a procedure ends.
 To prevent bioburden from drying, rinse your periosteal elevators under cool running water immediately after use.
 Next, gently scrub them with a soft-bristled brush and a neutral-pH detergent to remove any remaining debris.
 For a more thorough cleaning, an ultrasonic bath is an excellent choice to reach difficult areas.
 After a final rinse, the instruments are ready for sterilization.
 Following the correct sterilization protocols is non-negotiable for patient safety.
 Steam sterilization in an autoclave is the most common method, but always follow the manufacturer’s guidelines for temperature and cycle time to ensure complete efficacy without damaging the instrument.

-When to Sharpen or Replace Your Instrument
+Knowing When to Sharpen vs. Replace Your Elevator

 A dull periosteal elevator requires more force, increasing the risk of tissue trauma and operator fatigue.
 Over time, even the most durable instruments will lose their edge.
 While some clinicians are skilled at sharpening, it’s often best to use a professional sharpening service to maintain the original blade angle and integrity.
 Keep a log to track instrument usage and sterilization cycles, as this can help you anticipate when maintenance is needed.
 If an elevator shows signs of pitting, corrosion, or significant wear, it’s time for a replacement.
 Investing in a new, high-quality instrument from a trusted line like the Air Series ensures you always have a precise and reliable tool ready for delicate procedures.